insure logo

 Most expensive ZIP codes

-The most expensive ZIP code in Alabama for bundling home and auto insurance is 36527, with an average cost of $4,548.
-Here are the 10 most expensive ZIP codes:
+The most expensive ZIP code in Alabama for home and auto insurance bundling is 36527 at an average rate of $4,548.
+See the 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference